What is a wind turbine?

 The RET has generated some 30,000 jobs, and is forecast to generate 30,000 more if it's given the stable policy settings it needs to do its job.

-What is the environmental impact of the RET?
+What are the environmental benefits of the RET?

 Carbon emissions are 22.5 megatonnes lower as a result of the RET.
-Without the RET, Australia would not have met its emissions reduction target under the Kyoto protocol.
+Without the RET, Australia would not have met its emissions reduction target under the Kyoto protocol in 2014.